_______________________________________________________________________________

 I can't help but sometimes wonder, what is my role a an artist, not just in the world at large – but particularly in a Native context?
 Or in an Indigenous, or First Nations context if you will?

 Just a thought...It is said that the artist's task is to find harmony among discord.
 Perhaps this is true.
-But what about our role as Indigenous artists, or rather, storytellers in our own communities?
+But what about our role as Indigenous artists – or rather, storytellers – in our own communities?

 I tend to believe that we as Native artists are in fact storytellers whose stories aim to heal.

 Perhaps being storytellers/artists helps us seeing the world in a somewhat broader perspective?
 Like any other person, Indigenous persons who experience "cognitive dissonance" (the mental stress or discomfort experienced by an individual who holds contradictory beliefs, ideas, or values at the same time), tend to become psychologically uncomfortable.
+So what happens is that many of us, our psyche automatically motivates us to reduce stress caused by these contradicting belief systems.
+We strive for internal psychological consistency to function mentally in the "real world"; we do this by changing the contradictory beliefs, ideas, or values that we hold so that they become "consistent."
+In other words, instead of recognizing and acknowledging these contradictory beliefs, ideas, and values and dealing head-on with them, we tend to fool our psyche and believe in values that are alien to our own, traditional, Indigenous values and belief system.

-I like to believe that challenging, be it through storytelling, writing, or visual arts, the Christian-infused outlook that has been poisoning and confusing and distorting for many consecutive generations the hearts, minds, ceremonies, and stories of our Peoples, can work cleansing and healing in the long run.
+I like to believe it is an artist's task to prevent our People from further avoiding situations and information/narratives that increase the culturally-religious-Boarding/Residential School-terror-prompted fears, shame, and self-hatred that have been holding our communities hostage for so many generations.
+I like to believe that challenging, through storytelling or visual arts, the Christian-infused outlook that has been poisoning and confusing and distorting for many consecutive generations the hearts, minds, ceremonies, and stories of our Peoples, can work cleansing and healing in the long run.

 ________________________________________________________________